UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

-This is broadly similar to the Tasks 1-3 developed in our initial proposal, but with "linking geologic entities" extracted to a top-level task to align with our new understanding of its critical importance in the context of this project.
+This is broadly similar to the Tasks 1-3 developed in our initial proposal, but with "linking geologic entities" extracted to a top-level task to align with our new understanding of its critical importance in the context of this project (@sec:entity-characterization).

 ## Providing geologic datasets for CriticalMAAS performers